Right to acquire your housing association home

 And you live in:

-- a property that was transferred from a local authority to a housing association after 1 April 1997.
+- A property transferred from a local authority to a housing association after 31 March 1997.

 You will not be eligible to acquire your housing association home if: